SanderMuller/Stopwatch/README.md

 ### Render as HTML

-Render a neat HTML output showing the total execution time, each checkpoint and the time between each checkpoint
+Render a neat HTML output showing the total execution time, each checkpoint and the time between each checkpoint.

+The checkpoints that took up most of the time will be highlighted.

 ```php
 use SanderMuller\Stopwatch\Stopwatch;